 Challenge your child to open the dictionary, close her eyes, and point to a word on the page.
 Whatever she picks becomes the word of the day.
 Once she knows the definition of that word, she has to use it at least once in conversation during the day.
 Your child’s teacher will be in awe when she says she’s disgruntled that the cafeteria ran out of pizza at lunch (it means not happy about it, annoyed, or displeased).
 If your child doesn't want to pick the word herself, there are other ways to get her to learn a word of the day.
 Bookstores often sell tear-off calendars with a different word for every day of the week.
 There's even Word of the Day toilet paper!

 Who knew that something like learning could be so fun?
 Word scrambles, Mad-Libs, crossword puzzles, and word-find games all help expand vocabulary, believe it or not.
 Board games like Scrabble, Boggle, and Scattergories also offer some pretty entertaining ways to discover new words.

-It's very simple: The more you read, the more you'll build up your vocabulary.
-So pick up a book today and work on advancing your reading level.
+It's very simple: The more your children read, the more they'll build up their vocabulary.
+So encourage kids to pick up a book today and work on advancing their reading levels.